Last Updated: April 4, 2023

 (f) your physical or electronic signature.

-Upon receipt of a Notification of Copyright Infringement from a copyright owner that contains the required information described in (a) through (f) above, The Atlantic will notify the user, if known, of the alleged infringement and remove or disable access to the material that is alleged to be infringing if hosted on The Atlantic's Site or Mobile Content.
+Upon receipt of a Notification of Copyright Infringement from a copyright owner that contains the required information described in (a) through (f) above, The Atlantic will notify the user, if known, of the alleged infringement and remove or disable access to the material that is alleged to be infringing if hosted on the Sites.
 No personal user information is shared with the copyright owner unless required by law.

 If The Atlantic receives more than one Notice of Copyright Infringement concerning a user, the user may be deemed a “repeat copyright infringer.”
 The Atlantic reserves the right to terminate the accounts of “repeat copyright infringers.”